ianvcaldas/chol-dictionary/README.md

 is updated.
 If it represents any other kind of field, the ortography is left alone.
 The output of the ortography update is another file in MDF format.

+**Known bugs with ortography update:** Ch'ol words inside a block of Spanish text – for instance, in the "cultural information" entries – are not updated.

 ## Realphabetization